xxuejie/ckb-native-build-sample/README.md

 $ make build CARGO_ARGS="--verbose"       # release build with `--verbose` attached to cargo command, you can use other arguments accepted by cargo
 $ make build CONTRACT=minimal-log         # build a single contract
 $ make build CLEAN_BUILD_DIR_FIRST=false  # keep old untouched binaries
+$ make build CLANG=clang-17               # use a specific clang version to build C code
 ```

 You can also combine all the arguments here, suppose in a previous build you have build all the binaries, now you only want to build minimal-log binary.
 Doing `make build CONTRACT=minimal-log` will erase other binaries, you can do `make build CONTRACT=minimal-log CLEAN_BUILD_DIR_FIRST=false` to both build the minimal-log binary, and also keep the old ones untouched.